 The Astor House, located at 822 12th St. in Golden, Colorado, is a historic stone hotel dating back to the town’s early years.
 It was constructed in 1867.

-It is also known by other names like Astor House Hotel, the Lake House, and Castle Rock House.
+Other names like Astor House Hotel, the Lake House, and Castle Rock House also know it.
 Today, it is called The Astor House Hotel Museum.

 The Colorado National Guard Armory Building was built on June 14, 1913, at 1301 Arapahoe Street in Golden, Colorado.